The story started

 At this time I started building training systems so we could have a central training zone for incoming people and existing team members.
 I also got involved with content writing as well.

 Content writing was one of the more refreshing tasks I had.
-It solved my desire to have a creative outlet in my life while being able to have something a little different to work on at Pearl Lemon.
+It solved my desire to have a creative outlet in my life while being able to have something a little different to work on at Pearl Lemon Group.
 I worked on internal pieces and worked through fixing up old content (which I continue to do and am finally making good headway on).

 Up to my one year has been: